 What's the deal with this "Live Music" DJ option that I see advertised on your site?

 I'll come out from behind the DJ booth and play some dinner music on sax for your guests.
+I can also play along with songs throughout the night if desired.
 Pretty cool, huh?

 You aren't going to talk through the mic all night or do other cheesy stuff, right?

 No queso here, folks.
-I'm happy to do a little MC work for you at no additional charge, announcing the wedding party, special dances, etc., but you won't hear any ridiculous DJ drops or other audio "junk" coming through the speakers to mess up your special day.
+I'm happy to do some MC work for you at no additional charge, announcing the wedding party, special dances, etc. That said, you won't hear any ridiculous DJ drops or other "junk" coming through the speakers to mess up your special day.

 Do you have a DJ playlist that I can take a look at?